OffchainLabs/arbitrum-docs/arbitrum-docs/node-running/how-tos/read-sequencer-feed.md

   - Align on what we want to treat as proper nouns vs common nouns
 ---

-[Running an Arbitrum relay locally as a feed relay](/node-running/how-tos/running-a-feed-relay.mdx) lets you subscribe to an uncompressed sequencer feed for real-time data as the sequencer accepts and orders transactions off-chain.
+[Running an Arbitrum relay locally as a feed relay](/node-running/how-tos/running-a-feed-relay.mdx) lets you subscribe to an uncompressed sequencer feed<a data-quicklook-from="sequencer-feed">sequencer feed</a> for real-time data as the sequencer accepts and orders transactions off-chain.

-When connected to websocket port `9642` of the local relay, you'll receive feed data that looks something like this:
+When connected to websocket port `9642` of the local relay, you'll receive a data feed that looks something like this:

 ```go
 {